Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md

 A DNS SRV (Service) record is a type of Domain Name System (DNS) resource record used to specify information about services offered by a particular domain.

-Here's how a DNS SRV record is structured:
+A DNS SRV record is structured as follows:

 - Service: Specifies the symbolic name of the service.
 - Protocol: Specifies the transport protocol of the service, such as TCP or UDP.